Security of Deep Reinforcement Learning for Autonomous Driving: A Survey: Introduction

 \section{Introduction}

-Reinforcement learning (RL) is a process that teaches machines to perform a task using a reward-based learning system, which is a technique also exploited by the human brain~\cite{clear18-book}.
+Reinforcement learning (RL) is a process that teaches machines to perform a task using a reward-based learning system, similar to that used by the human brain~\cite{clear18-book}.
 The machine tries to perform an action, and if it gets a positive (negative) reward/outcome, it will be more (less) likely to repeat that action in the future.

-For its ability to solve complex, dynamic, and high-dimensional problems~\cite{nguyen21-tnnls}, RL is used in many applications.
-Notably, it is used even in the high-risk, high-value ones such as cybersecurity~\cite{nguyen21-tnnls} and autonomous driving~\cite{kiran21-tits}.
-The first use RL to detect and fight against sophisticated cyberattacks such as falsified data injection in cyber-physical systems~\cite{yamagata21-tse}, intrusion to host computers or networks~\cite{lopez-martin20-esa} and malware \cite{wan17-globecom}.
-While the latter makes extensive use of RL to accomplish different tasks such as path planning and the development of high-level driving policies for complex navigation tasks~\cite{kiran21-tits}.
+For its ability to solve complex, dynamic and high-dimensional problems~\cite{nguyen21-tnnls}, RL is used in many applications.
+It is used even in high-risk high-value tasks such as cybersecurity-related ones~\cite{nguyen21-tnnls} and autonomous driving~\cite{kiran21-tits}.
+The former use RL to detect and fight against sophisticated cyberattacks, including falsified data injection in cyber-physical systems~\cite{yamagata21-tse}, intrusion to host computers or networks~\cite{lopez-martin20-esa} and malware \cite{wan17-globecom}.
+The latter makes extensive use of RL to accomplish different tasks such as path planning and the development of high-level driving policies for complex navigation tasks~\cite{kiran21-tits}.

+Unfortunately, RL is highly vulnerable to adversarial attacks~\cite{ilahi21-tai} that can significantly alter agent behavior.
+In safety-critical domains such as autonomous driving, this may lead to severe consequences, including crashes or traffic disruptions, making RL security a pressing concern and an active research area.
+However, existing surveys remain limited: some only review early works~\cite{behzadan18-arxiv, chen2019adversarial}, others focus solely on attacks without defenses~\cite{shen2022sok,grosse2024qualitative}, or provide generic ML security overviews~\cite{shen2022sok,grosse2024qualitative, ibrahum_deep_2024, badjie25}.
+The only RL-specific survey~\cite{standen_sok_2023} addresses a narrow subset of multi-agent systems.
+Consequently, a comprehensive overview of RL security, covering threat models, attack capabilities, defense shortcomings, and their alignment—remains absent.
+Moreover, current taxonomies~\cite{ilahi21-tai, lei_new_2023, grosse2024qualitative, mo24-CS} fail to guide system designers in selecting defenses tailored to specific RL models and attack scenarios.